 Medical care is given at a reduced rate in some countries, on a co-payment basis, where you would pay a percentage of the cost towards the treatment you receive.
 Luckily, these costs can usually be reclaimed through your travel insurance.
 In most cases, however, treatment is given free of charge.

-Please remember that the European Health Insurance Cards or Global Health Insurance Cards are not a substitute for insurance.
+Please remember that the Global Health Insurance Card is not a substitute for insurance.
 You will need both to get the level of cover you may need for your medical condition.

 It’s also worth bearing Brexit in mind.
 The UK government has advised that you should purchase travel insurance that covers health care as it would if you were travelling to a non-EU nation .

 Several mainstream companies can provide travel insurance for pre-existing medical conditions and will offer tailored packages to suit your unique needs.
 When you apply for this insurance, try to give as much information about your condition as possible, as it will help them give you an accurate quote.